Adibian/Persian-HifiGAN/README.md

 ## Acknowledgements
 We thank the authors of the [ParallelWaveGAN repository](https://github.com/kan-bayashi/ParallelWaveGAN) for their well-structured codebase and recipe, which served as the basis for this Persian adaptation.

+## License
+This project is based on [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN),
+which is licensed under the MIT License.
+The modifications for [your purpose, e.g., Persian speech synthesis, improvements] are © 2025 Majid Adibian.